 Day two of the Capitol Creek Circuit packs a punch.

-The route features the most elevation gain and mileage of any day along the circuit so be prepared.
+This section features the most elevation gain and mileage of any day along the circuit so be prepared.

-The scenery more than makes up for the difficulty of the route.
+That said, the scenery more than makes up for the difficulty of the route.

 The outline of the day's trail comes right into view up ahead.